Rock scrambling grades

 Lurg Mhor, east top |

-Forcan Ridge, by-passing the 'bad step' |
+Forcan Ridge, bypassing the 'bad step' |

 Beinn Fhada, west ridge (Kintail) |